coala/coala-bears/README.rst

 Installation
 -------------

+To install coala-bears, you first need Python 3 or higher.
+If you do not have it, it is recommended that you install Python3 >= 3.3 from `here <https://www.python.org/downloads/>`__.

-coala-bears can be installed with ``pip3 install coala-bears``.
+Once Python is installed, coala-bears can be installed with ``pip3 install coala-bears``.
 If you need more information about the installation and dependencies, take a look at our `installation documentation
 <http://coala.rtfd.org/en/latest/Users/Install.html>`__.